ahmad-masud/Sorting-Visualizer/README.md

 ```bash
 java -jar target/Sorting-Visualizer-1.0-SNAPSHOT.jar
 ```
-> Make sure the version in the filename matches the version in your `pom.xml`.
+Ensure the version in the filename matches the version in your `pom.xml`.

 ---

-## 🧪 Usage
+## Usage
-1. Launch the application.
+1. Launch the application
-2. Select a sorting algorithm (e.g., Bubble Sort, Quick Sort).
+2. Select a sorting algorithm (e.g., Bubble Sort, Quick Sort)
-3. Click "Start" to begin visualizing the sorting process.
+3. Click "Start" to begin visualizing the sorting process
-4. Watch as elements are compared and swapped in real time.
+4. Watch the elements as they are compared and swapped in real-time

 ---

-## 🤝 Contributing
+## Contributing
-Pull requests are welcome!
+Pull requests are welcome.
 To contribute:
 ```bash
 # Fork the repo